 How to prepare for LASIK Eye Surgery?

-- Avoid wearing any makeup, perfume, or lotions on the day of surgery as these products act like contaminants for the face.
+Avoid wearing any makeup, perfume, or lotions on the day of surgery as these products act like contaminants to the face.

 Benefits of LASIK Eye Treatment